leehach/spatialdb/docs/creating_a_postgis_server_in_docker.md

 * `--name my_postgis`: The name my_postgis is arbitrary.
 You can use another name for the container.
 * `-p 5433:5432`: The PostgreSQL server must listen on a specific port for client connections. `5432` is the default Postgres port.
 If you are already running a native Postgres server on the same machine, `5432` is probably already in use.
 The `5433` port on `localhost` is mapped to port `5432` (the usual Postgres port) in the container.
 * `-e POSTGRES_PASS=docker`: This sets the Postgres password for the `docker` user to `docker`.
 Note that the Kartoza container documentation is inconsistent on this.
 It says that the password should automatically be `docker`, but also says that it is generated randomly if omitted.
 In practice, I found that `docker` did not work *and* the randomly generated password in the Docker logs also did not work, so we are setting the password explicitly.
-* `-v pg_data:/var/lib/postgresql` maps the location of the data cluster in the container (`/var/lib/postgresql`) to the docker volume created in the previous step.
 * `kartoza/postgis:latest` is the name of the container image we previously pulled.
 Note that if you don't pull the image first, it will be downloaded when you run docker create.
 If you leave off the tag, it will pull the image with the `latest` tag anyway.
 In semesters where I instruct you to pull a specific version, make sure to use the version tag here as well.

 Now that the container has been created and named, starting it is easy: